decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

-The SDK includes a series of functions that you can run in your project that perform actions on the Ethereum blockchain.
+The SDK includes an _ethereum controller_ that can call a series of functions on your secene to perform actions on the Ethereum blockchain.
 For example, you can require that a user pays a fee before actioning something in your scene.

 ## Importing the Ethereum Controller

-To use any of the operations on the Ethereum blockchain, you must first import the ethereum controller into your scene, to do this:
+All of the operations that are possible on the Ethereum blockchain are done through the ethereum controller.
+You must first import it into your scene:

 1) Import the ethereumController to the .tsx file: